visenze/visearch-sdk-php/README.md

  8. [Code Samples](#8-code-samples)

 ##1.
 Overview
 ViSearch is an API that provides accurate, reliable and scalable image search.
-ViSearch API provides two services ( Data API and Search API) to let the developers prepare image database and perform image searches efficiently.
+ViSearch API provides endpoints that let developers index their images and perform image searches efficiently.
 ViSearch API can be easily integrated into your web and mobile applications.
 More details about ViSearch API can be found in the [documentation](http://www.visenze.com/docs/overview/introduction).

-The ViSearch PHP SDK is an open source software for easy integartion of ViSearch Search API with your application server.
+The ViSearch PHP SDK is an open source software for easy integration of ViSearch Search API with your application server.
 It provides three search methods based on the ViSearch Search API - pre-indexed search, color search and upload search.
 The ViSearch PHP SDK also provides an easy integration of the ViSearch Data API which includes data inserting and data removing.
 For source code and references, visit the github [repository](https://github.com/visenze/visearch-sdk-php).

  Current stable version: 1.0.0